dbbs-lab/bsb-core/README.md

 and connections:

 ```
-bsb compile -p
+bsb compile
 ```

-This creates a [network file](bsb.readthedocs.io/getting-started/networks.html) and plots the network.
+This creates a network file.

 ### Simulating a network